Before I get into the signs of dating a pathological liar, I want to give you some background on my own personal experiences with lying.

 If there is ever a “coming clean” moment, it’s generally to gain sympathy and always a tactical admission, never empathetic.

 Recently, a pathological liar told me (after admitting to some seriously disturbing lies), that he was now totally incapable of telling a lie… ever again.

 Not only is that unreasonable, but it’s yet another indicator of pure delusion.
 I would have so much more respect for someone who admitted to lying and expressed that they know they will naturally still struggle (because this has been a life-long habit) but they need the love, reminders, and support from loved ones to stay on track.

 8. The relationships with their friends and family are unstable.

 With a pathological liar, there is always some sort of drama, jealousy, misunderstanding and falling out going on in their lives.
 These people also like to think that they have a ton of jealous “haters.”

-9. They lie about the smallest things and also, things that are so big and defamatory, you’d never believe they’d have the guts to actually lie on that level
+9. They lie about the smallest things and also, they will lie about things that are so big and defamatory, you’d never believe they’d have the guts to actually lie on that level.